Algorithmic composition: Mathematical models

 Mathematical models are based on mathematical equations and random events.
 The most common way to create compositions through mathematics is stochastic processes.
 In stochastic models a piece of music is composed as a result of non-deterministic methods.
 The compositional process is only partially controlled by the composer by weighting the possibilities of random events.
 Prominent examples of stochastic algorithms are Markov chains and various uses of Gaussian distributions.
 Stochastic algorithms are often used together with other algorithms in various decision-making processes.

 Music has also been composed through natural phenomena.
 These chaotic models create compositions from the harmonic and inharmonic phenomena of nature.
 For example, since the 1970s fractals have been studied also as models for algorithmic composition.

-As an example of deterministic compositions through mathematical models, the On-Line Encyclopedia of Integer Sequences provides an option to play an integer sequence as 12-tone equal temperament music.
+As an example of deterministic compositions through mathematical models, the On-Line Encyclopedia of Integer Sequences provides an option to play an integer sequence as 12-tone music.
 (It is initially set to convert each integer to a note on an 88-key musical keyboard by computing the integer modulo 88, at a steady rhythm.
 Thus 123456, the natural numbers, equals half of a chromatic scale.)
 As another example, the all-interval series has been used for computer-aided composition.